MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets.md

 The example solution also builds a standalone web app in [Azure App Service](https://docs.microsoft.com/azure/app-service/) for testing, demonstrating, searching the index, and exploring connections in the enriched and indexed documents.

-## Limitations and considerations
+## Issues and considerations

 - The code project and demo showcase a particular Cognitive Search use case.
 This example isn't intended to be a framework or scalable architecture for all scenarios, but provide a general guideline and example.
-- [OCR](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api) results vary greatly depending on scan and image quality.
-- [Read](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) uses the latest recognition models but has less [language support](https://docs.microsoft.com/azure/cognitive-services/computer-vision/language-support#text-recognition) than OCR.
+- [OCR](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text#ocr-optical-character-recognition-api) results vary greatly depending on scan and image quality. - [Read](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) uses the latest recognition models but has less [language support](https://docs.microsoft.com/azure/cognitive-services/computer-vision/language-support#text-recognition) than OCR.
 - Some scanned and native PDF formats may not parse correctly in Cognitive Search.
 - The JFK Files sample project and demo create a public website and publicly readable storage container for extracted images.
 Don't use this for non-public data.